wwiecek/baggr/cran-comments.md

   GNU make is a SystemRequirements.

 In R-hub tests
-* Debian Linux, R-devel, GCC ASAN/UBSAN failed due to lack of availability of various dependencies (loo, forestplot, rstan).
-* Windows Server 2008 R2 SP1, R-devel, 32/64 bit cannot compile .stan files.
+* Windows Server 2008 R2 SP1, R-devel, 32/64 bit crashed when compiling C++ code